 What is the O-Shot?

-The numbers of women affected by decreased sexual arousal or pleasure are surprising, considering the discomfort many people have talking about sex.
-Still, 30-50% of women admit to difficulty.
+The number of women affected by decreased sexual arousal or decreased pleasure are surprising.
+Only 30-50% of women admit to difficulty.
 The actual numbers are likely higher.

 There are 4 types of sexual dysfunction:

 - Hypoactive Sexual Desire Disorder- In this case, the desire for sex is low, and at odds with what a woman wants.
 Hypoactive Sexual Desire Disorder can affect both pre- and post-menopausal women, as well as women with surgical menopause (induced by hysterectomy and oopherectomy), especially in the period immediately following surgery.

 - Female Sexual Arousal Disorder- This usually, but not always, accompanies Hypoactive Sexual Desire Disorder.
 Women with this Female Sexual Arousal Disorder want to have sex, and attempt to have sex, but have trouble finding pleasure in it.